flype44/VControl/DOCUMENTATION.md

 It checks the presence of the processor `PCR` register and the associated revision word (which should be `0x0440` for a 68080 CPU).

-It does not rely on any Operating System prerequisites (such as the Exec->AttnFlags, or presence of some kickstart modules).
+It does not rely on any Operating System prerequisites (such as the Exec->AttnFlags, or the presence of some kickstart modules).

 **INPUT :**